Understanding the UK Curriculum

 What is different about teaching in England?

-This will obviously depend on where you have trained and taught.
-Our programmes of study may well have much the same content as those you are familiar with, but this may be learned at different times and to different levels of complexity according to when it is taught.
-However, some of the main differences will not concern what is taught, but how it is taught and we will look at this in more detail during the induction week.
-We would not expect teachers to stand at the front of the class, lecture, explain a method and then ask students to work through some standard examples.
-In maths and physics in particular, the emphasis is on developing a deep understanding of the concepts so that this can be applied to a range of problems.
-It is expected that all students make good progress within a lesson and over time, and this is what will be considered when anyone observes your lesson and gives feedback.
+This will obviously depend on where you have trained and taught around the world.
+Our programmes of study may well have much of the same content as those you are familiar with but content may be learned at different times and to different levels of complexity according to when it is taught.
+However, some of the main differences will not concern what is taught, but how it is taught and this is explained more during the induction training we offer.